siweimutong/siweimutong.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently pursuing a PhD degree at the School of Computer Science at Northeastern University.

-My research interests include computer architecture, real-time systems, and time performance issues related to autonomous driving.
-I have published 8 papers in top architecture and real-time fields.
+I am pursuing a PhD in Computer Science at Northeastern University, with research interests in **computer architecture**, **real-time systems**, and time performance challenges in autonomous driving.
+I have published eight papers in top-tier venues in these fields.
+My research focuses on modeling and analyzing Cyber-Physical Systems (CPS) and real-time systems, particularly in resource scheduling, communication performance optimization, and system hardening for autonomous driving and robotics.
+I analyze and optimize scheduling and timing issues on distributed heterogeneous platforms, leveraging frameworks such as ROS 2, Autoware, and Baidu Cyber RT for system design and implementation.
+My optimized systems are deployed and validated on Autoware and ROS 2 to ensure their correctness and effectiveness.

 # 🔥 News